 The Bright-Line Test

-New Zealand’s bright-line test applies a tax on residential property that is disposed of (including transferred) within a set period of acquisition — currently two years for properties acquired on or after 1 July 2024, and longer periods for earlier acquisitions.
+New Zealand’s bright-line test can apply a tax on residential property that is disposed of (including transferred or gifted) within two years of when it was acquired.
+What matters is the date of the disposal, not the date you bought the property: for any transfer happening now, the period is two years.
+Longer periods (five or ten years) only apply to disposals that happened before 1 July 2024.
 A transfer to a family member can count as a disposal for bright-line purposes even if no money changes hands.

 If the property has a mortgage, your bank’s consent is almost always required before you can change the ownership structure.
 Adding a new owner who is not a borrower, or removing an existing owner who is a guarantor, typically triggers a formal review by the bank.
 Your lawyer will liaise with the bank as part of the process.